jts5374/PASSMAN-2.0/README.md

 	 - password generator to generate more complex passwords using preselected criteria (Password length, Include uppercase, lowercase, numbers or symbols)

 	 - Ability to export all account data to external storage for mobility
+ - Update Master Password functionality, reencrypts and updates all site passwords under account with new decryption key
+ -